veillette/opticsTextbook/content/Chap2_Geometrical_optics/GeometricalOptics_2022_01Clean.md

 \end{align*}
 ```
 where $\theta_i$ and $\theta_t$ are the angles between the ray and the normal to the surface in the upper half space and the lower half space, respectively ({numref}`Fig_2_04_Descartes_Refraction`).

 ```{figure} Images/Chapter_2/2_04_Descartes_Refraction.png
 :name: Fig_2_04_Descartes_Refraction
 Ray from $P$ to $Q$ refracted by an interface.
 ```

 Hence we have derived the law of reflection and Snell's law from Fermat's principle.
-In {numref}`chapter.basics` the reflection law and Snell's law have been derived by a different method, namely from the continuity of the tangential electromagnetic field components at the interface.
+In [](chapter.basics) the reflection law and Snell's law have been derived by a different method, namely from the continuity of the tangential electromagnetic field components at the interface.

 ## Perfect Imaging by Conic Sections
 In this section the conic sections ellipse, hyperbole and parabola are important.
 In {numref}`Fig_2_05_ConicSection` their definitions are shown as a quick reminder<sup>[^3]</sup>.